scvalex/ltc/docs/final.md

 additional effort to setup a database, and more programming effort because a client/server protocol is needed.
-We believe that the costs of a separate server process outweigh the benefits in LTc's case, so we used the simpler approach.
+We believe that the costs of a separate server process outweigh the benefits in LTc's case, so we use the simpler approach.

-On disk, an LTc database looks like an opaque directory.
+On disk, an LTc data store looks like an opaque directory.
 By opaque, we mean that we do not expect anyone other than an LTc process to have any need to look into it.
 For instance, after running a test node with the file system backend for some time with `ltc node`, we get an